Posts Tagged ‘corn’

 Souen Macrobiotic Restaurant: The Best Lunch Ever

 This morning after meeting (3rd week in a row!)
 Bobby and I went to Souen, a macrobiotic restaurant, for brunch.
-It was absolute heaven.
 You might remember that I experimented with macrobiotics last year (actually it was just over a year ago this month) and I really enjoyed it.
-I cultivated my love of kabocha and I learned a lot about how the food we eat impacts the way we feel (duh).
+I cultivated my love of kabocha and I learned a lot about how the food we eat impacts the way we feel.
 Here are some resources:

 So today I wanted to try going back to macrobiotics again.
 I opted for “Brunch A” ($8.50 – well worth it!!
 Huge portions for me):